Space of nonnegatively curved metrics and pseudoisotopies: Introduction

-{\bf Structure of the paper} In Section~\ref{sec: geom ingr} we outline geometric ingredients of the proof with full details given in Section~\ref{sec: indec}.
+We do not yet know how to detect nontriviality of $\pi_k\, {\mathfrak M}_{K\ge 0}(V)$, $k\ge 1$.
+The nonzero elements in $\pi_k\, {\mathfrak R}_{K\ge 0}(U\times S^{m})$ given by Theorem~\ref{thm-intro: main app} lie in the kernel of the $\pi_k$-homomorphism induced by the quotient map ${\mathfrak R}_{K\ge 0}(U\times S^{m})\to {\mathfrak M}_{K\ge 0}(U\times S^{m})$.
+In Section~\ref{sec: geom ingr} we outline geometric ingredients of the proof with full details given in Section~\ref{sec: indec}.
 Theorem~\ref{thm-intro: main} is proved in Section~\ref{sec: top ingr}.
 In Section~\ref{sec: main results} we derive the results on $\ker\pi_{j}(\iota_N)$, and prove Theorem~\ref{thm-intro: main app}.
 The proof involves various results on pseudoisotopy spaces occupying the rest of the paper; many of these results are certainly known to experts, but often do not appear in the literature in the form needed for our purposes.
 Theorems~\ref{thm: localize} and Proposition~\ref{prop: euler char} are key ingredients in establishing nontriviality of $\ker\pi_{j}(\iota_N)$.

-{\bf Acknowledgments} We are thankful to Ricardo Andrade for a sketch of Theorem~\ref{thm: pseudoisot is loop space}, to John Klein for Remark~\ref{rmk: iota Dn}, and to the referee for helping us find a sharper version of Theorem~\ref{thm-intro: main} and other useful comments.
+We are thankful to Ricardo Andrade for a sketch of Theorem~\ref{thm: pseudoisot is loop space}, to John Klein for Remark~\ref{rmk: iota Dn}, and to the referee for helping us find a sharper version of Theorem~\ref{thm-intro: main} and other useful comments.
 The first two authors are grateful for NSF support: DMS-1105045 (Belegradek), DMS-1206622 (Farrell).
 The third author was supported in part by a Discovery grant from NSERC.